istio/istio.io/content/en/blog/2022/egress-policies/index.md

       - developers.google.com
 {{< /text >}}

-For the `sleep-google` svc SA principal on the `otherns` ns to block outbound traffic to yahoo matching the sni host:
+For the `sleep-google` svc SA principal on the `otherns` namespace to block outbound traffic to yahoo matching the SNI host:

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1